CAN: Feature Co-Action for Click-Through Rate Prediction: Experiments

 \subsection{Experimental Settings}

-\textbf{Dataset.} We experiment with three publicly accessible datasets for ctr prediction task: Amazon, Taobao and Avazu.
-The characteristics of these datasets are listed as follow: \begin{itemize} \item \textbf{Amazon dataset\footnote{http://jmcauley.ucsd.edu/data/amazon/}} contains product reviews and metadata from Amazon.Among 24 categories of products, we select the Books subset which contains 75053 users, 358367 items and 1583 categories.
-As this Amazon dataset is not originally a CTRs prediction dataset, the negative samples are not provided.
-Following previous works \cite{zhou2018din,zhou2019dien,Pi2019MIMN}, we randomly select products not rated by a specific user as negative sample for this user and create corresponding user behavior sequence (click and non-click).
-The maximum sequence length is limited to 100. \item \textbf{Taobao dataset\footnote{https://tianchi.aliyun.com/dataset/dataDetail?dataId=649}} is a collection of user behaviors from Taobao’s recommender system.
-The dataset contains about 1 million users who have behaviors including click, purchase, adding item to shopping cart and item favoring.
-The click behaviors for each user are taken and sorted according to the timestamp to construct the user behavior sequence.
-The maximum sequence length is limited to 200. \item \textbf{Avazu dataset\footnote{https://www.kaggle.com/c/avazu-ctr-prediction}} is a mobile ad dataset including 11 days (10 days for training and 1 day for test) real industrial data provided by Avazu.
-For Amazon and Taobao datasets, we model the feature co-action based on the user behavior sequences.
-On the contrary, for the Avazu dataset, we model the feature co-action using the discrete features as the avazu dataset contains various data fields, which is suitable to verify the effect of sequence / non-sequence to feature co-action modeling.
-During training, the 10th day is regarded as validation set. \end{itemize} The datasets statistics are summarized in Tab.\ref{tab:dataset}
+\textbf{Dataset.} We conduct experiments on three publicly accessible datasets for CTR prediction task: Amazon, Taobao and Avazu, whose statistics are summarized in Tab.\ref{tab:dataset}. \begin{itemize}[leftmargin=*] \item \textbf{Amazon dataset\footnote{http://jmcauley.ucsd.edu/data/amazon/}} contains product reviews and metadata from Amazon.
+Among 24 categories of products, we select the Books subset in our experiment.
+Following previous works \cite{zhou2018din,zhou2019dien,Pi2019MIMN}, we randomly select products not rated by a specific user as negative samples and create corresponding user behavior sequence. \item \textbf{Taobao dataset\footnote{https://tianchi.aliyun.com/dataset/dataDetail?dataId=649}} is a set of user behaviors from Taobao’s recommender system.
+The dataset contains about 1 million users whose behaviors include click, purchase, adding items to the shopping cart, etc. The click behaviors for each user are taken and sorted according to the timestamp to construct the behavior sequence. \item \textbf{Avazu dataset\footnote{https://www.kaggle.com/c/avazu-ctr-prediction}} is a mobile ad dataset including 11 days (10 days for training and 1 day for test) real industrial data provided by Avazu.
+Different from Amazon and Taobao datasets, we model the feature interaction using discrete features as this dataset contains various data fields, which is suitable to verify the effect of (non-)sequence to feature interaction modeling.
+During training, data of the 10th day is regarded as the validation set. \end{itemize}